-3.2.1.8.3 Method for linking RDS programme services (Type 1A and 14A groups) - Linkage information
+3.2.1.8.3 Method for linking RDS program services (Type 1A and 14A groups) - Linkage information

-Linkage information provides the means by which several programme services, each characterised by its own PI code, may be treated by a receiver as a single service during times a common programme is carried.
+Linkage information provides the means by which several program services, each characterized by its own PI code, may be treated by a receiver as a single service during times a common program is carried.

-During such times each programme service retains its unique identity, i.e. the programme service must keep its designated PI code and its AF (Alternative Frequency) list(s), but may change programme related features such as PS, PTY, RT, TP and TA to reflect the common programme; with LA=1, a service carrying codes TP=1 or TP=0/TA=1 must not be linked to another service carrying the codes TP=0/TA=0.
+During such times each program service retains its unique identity, i.e. the program service must keep its designated PI code and its AF (Alternative Frequency) list(s), but may change program related features such as PS, PTY, RT, TP and TA to reflect the common program.
+With LA=1, a service carrying codes TP=1 or TP=0/TA=1 must not be linked to another service carrying the codes TP=0/TA=0."